This year has certainly been one we won't forget.

 “We who lived in concentration camps can remember the men who walked through the huts comforting others, giving away their last piece of bread.
 They may have been few in number, but they offer sufficient proof that everything can be taken from a man but one thing: the last of human freedoms – to choose one’s attitude in any given set of circumstances, to choose one’s way.”

-It’s easy to be caught up in the doom and gloom of what’s happening.
+It’s easy to be caught up in what’s happening around us.

-The real challenge, and value, lies in being able to maintain a clear head.
+The real challenge, and value, lies in being able to control what's happening within us.